dada325/RL-Algorithms-Paper-to-code/README.md

 # openai-gym

-# RL Algorithms for Different Environments
+Gymnasium Envs (RL Algorithms for Different Environments)

 ## Classic Control
 Classic Control is simple,  simpler RL methods such as Q-learning and Policy Gradient methods may works well, the state and action spaces are relatively small and the physics are deterministic.